lojban/lbcs/README-Installation.txt

 control (i.e. git).
 I personally simply move directories around in the actual service's code source tree to match the layout below.

-FIXME: link to example repo that uses this

 General Layout
 --------------